 How To Make Slow Cooker Carne Asada

 Heat a large skillet on medium-high heat (I lightly sprayed my skillet with non-stick spray before heating).
 Cook the stew meat cubes on all sides.
-This took about 10 minutes.
-If you need to, cook the beef in two batches, to not overcrowd the pan.
-Once beef is browned nicely, transfer it to slow cooker.
+This will usually take about 8-10 minutes.

 3 pictures of stew meat for carne asada, browning in skillet

 Once the meat has cooked, your skillet will probably look like the first photo below, with lots of remaining little bits of charred meat.
 Add 1/3 cup of water to skillet.
-Cook on medium heat for a couple minutes, to de-glaze the skillet.
+Cook on medium heat for a couple minutes, to help de-glaze the skillet.

 Be sure to scrape all the browned bits up off the bottom of the skillet into the water.
-It will blend to make a thin flavor-filled sauce.
-Pour this liquid over the meat in the slow cooker.
-Stir well to combine.
-Set aside.
+It will blend into the water, to make a thin flavor-filled sauce.

 Skillet is de-glazed with water, then poured into slow cooker over beef